 Nampeyo (Hopi-Tewa), 1858/1859 – 1942, Seed Jar, Early twentieth century, Hano polychrome with white and red slip, Hood Museum of Art, Dartmouth: Gift of Emily W. and George H. Browne; 42.12.8107

-Curated by DAMLI Native American art interns Dillen Peace ’19 (Diné) and Hailee Brown ’20 (Diné), this exhibition draws from the Hood Museum’s permanent collections and creates a dialogue between historical, modern, and contemporary works.
-Unbroken explores themes of continuity, innovation, and Indigenous knowledges across time, and calls attention to the stylistic decisions of artists and makers
+Unbroken: Native American Ceramics, Sculpture, and Design draws from the Hood Museum’s permanent collections to create dialogue between historical, modern, and contemporary works made by Indigenous North American artists.
+Curated by Dillen Peace ’19 (Diné) and Sháńdíín Brown ’20 (Diné), Diversifying Art Museum Leadership Initiative (DAMLI) Native American art interns, Unbroken explores themes of continuity, innovation, and Indigenous knowledges across time, and calls attention to the stylistic decisions made by artists and makers working across multiple mediums.

-This exhibition is organized by the Hood Museum of Art, Dartmouth College, and was generously supported by Hugh J. Freund, Class of 1967.
+This exhibition is organized by the Hood Museum of Art, Dartmouth, and was generously supported by Hugh J. Freund, Class of 1967.